IIIF/cookbook-recipes/recipe/0103-poetry-reading-annotations/index.md

     Both are correct.

-4. While the IIIF Specification requires arrays for most values, the W3C Web Annotation Specification does not require arrays, so the following line:
+4. While the IIIF Specification requires arrays for values that could contain more than one element, the W3C Web Annotation Specification does not require arrays.
+As a result, the following line:

     `"motivation": "commenting",`

-    is correct, but unusual for a IIIF resource.
-It could also be expressed (and must be if there is more than one motivation) as follows:
+    is not correct.
+It should be expressed as follows:

     `"motivation": ["commenting"],`